alexzgu/karaoke_subtitle_dataset/README.md

 <h1>Assumptions about the Data</h1>

-1. The original subtitles data are in <b>WebVTT</b> file format that supports <> formating tags.
+1. The original subtitles data are in <b>WebVTT</b> file format that supports color formatting.
 2. The parsing process takes a <b>color-based</b> approach to separate the text into the tokens (see examples below).
-   1. If your subtitles <u>do not</u> use color to separate spoken text in a line, this repository will not help you.
+   1. If your subtitles do not use color to separate spoken text in a line, this repository will not help you.
 I suggest looking elsewhere.
 3. The entire line of text must be <b>visible</b> and <b>unchanged</b> the entire time it's displayed (see examples below).